Enhanced sampling methods for molecular dynamics simulations: Selective acceleration methods

+In selective acceleration methods, the dynamics of slow degrees of freedom is directly modified to accelerate transitions.
+Contrary to \hyperlink{ref:Adaptive} {adaptive} \hyperlink{ref:biasingE} {biasing} methods, this is not achieved through a modification of the statistical \hyperlink{ref:Distribution} {distribution} sampled by the dynamics -- indeed, these methods are designed so that the sampled distribution is as close as possible (identical, in recent variants) to the unbiased \hyperlink{ref:targetdist} {target distribution}.
+Such methods differ from \hyperlink{ref:ExpEns} {expanded ensemble} methods in that they modify the local dynamics instead of going through transitions to other ensembles to enhance the sampling (Figure~\ref{fig:scheme}).

-Adiabatic methods for free energy calculations generally refer to techniques where some timescale separation between the dynamics along the \hyperlink{ref:CV} {collective variable} (or the external parameter in an alchemical setting) is assumed, or artificially enforced, in order to obtain an (almost) Markovian dynamics along the \hyperlink{ref:CV} {collective variable} (respectively the auxiliary variable).
+Timescale separation between the dynamics along the \hyperlink{ref:CV} {collective variable} (or the external parameter in an \hyperlink{ref:Alchemical} {alchemical} setting) is assumed, or artificially enforced, in order to obtain (almost) Markovian dynamics along the \hyperlink{ref:CV} {collective variable} (respectively the auxiliary variable).
 This was first introduced as the adiabatic free energy dynamics (AFED) method~\cite{doi:10.1063/1.1448491}.

-For example, the temperature accelerated molecular dynamics~\cite{MV06} (TAMD) consists in adding an extended degree of freedom $\lambda$, with mass $m_\lambda$, and a harmonic coupling potential $k^\mathrm{ext} \left( \xi(\vx) - \lambda \right)$.
+For example, the temperature accelerated molecular dynamics (TAMD)~\cite{MV06} consists in adding an extended degree of freedom $\lambda$, with mass $m_\lambda$, and a harmonic coupling potential $k^\mathrm{ext} \left( \xi(\vx) - \lambda \right)$.
 The extended \hyperlink{ref:Langevin} {Langevin dynamics} reads:

 Note that the Langevin equation on $\lambda$ is based on a separate temperature factor $\overline \beta$ and friction coefficient $\overline{\gamma}$.